 For me, Ahrefs is my go-to tool for almost everything these days.
 I’d say Majestic does maybe 10-20% of what Ahrefs does, and that’s being generous!

 Irrespective of opinion, bias and discreditation – the data does not lie.

 The data never lies, its why I love working with data so much.
 Want to settle which design is better?
 Test it.

 Want to see which is the best backlink checker?
 Test it.

 Ahrefs is clearly the winner here by a huge margin – a much larger margin than my initial test with just 3 domains highlighted.

-In the Wins by IP test, Ahrefs is finding more than twice the amount than Majestic SEO is – 57% more to be exact.
-They are winning on 71% of domains compared to Majestic SEO’s 29%.
+In the Wins by IP test, Ahrefs finds 216% more than Majestic SEO.
+They are winning on ~76% of domains compared to Majestic SEO’s ~24%.

-In the Wins by Subnets test, Ahrefs is still the clear winner finding 284,551 more links than Majestic SEO.
-They are winning on 64% of domains compared to Majestic SEO’s 36%.
+In the Wins by Subnets test, Ahrefs is also the clear winner finding 306% more links than Majestic SEO.
+They are winning on ~80% of domains compared to Majestic SEO’s ~20%.